 4- Determine Where You Are Going To Live

 Most homeowners miss this crucial point.
 Whether you are going to host open houses or not, there will be people coming over to your property to have a look.
 It is best to determine where you are going to live for the time you are expecting visitors.
+You can also attract customers by advertising your property using traditional methods, like billboards, flyers, posters, local newspapers, and brochures.
+However, there are many online tools such as online flyer maker or poster maker that can simplify the process and reduce costs.

 It is important to arrange a temporary residence while your property is being sold.
 But it is essential to know what kind of neighborhoods you prefer while you are hunting for a new house.
 Consider the proximity to your workplace, kids' schools, hospitals, and main markets.
 Although your budget limits you to certain neighborhoods, setting up your priorities is a great idea.